daniestevez/gr-satellites/README.md

     and see below for how to submit to the telemetry database.
   * `eseo`
     [ESEO](https://www.esa.int/Education/ESEO),
-    which transmits 9k6 GFSK telemetry in the 70cm band.
+    which transmits 9k6 or 4k8 GFSK telemetry in the 70cm band.
 It uses a custom protocol vaguely similar to AX.25 with some form of G3RUH scrambling and a (255,239) Reed-Solomon code.
 You must use FM mode to receive this satellite (437.000MHz).
   * `facsat_1`,